Looking after your lawn in autumn is probably the most beneficial lawn activity you can make in the year.

 The effort made in autumn will last right though into next year reducing your efforts then.

 Always a tricky one as you need to cut regularly until the grass stops growing.
 This might be October one year or November in another year.
 Set your blades quite high as cutting too short will encourage moss to grow.

 Feeding with an Autumn Lawn food is such a good idea.
-This feed will strengthen your lawn for winter and this way it starts spring strongly and along without other suggestions will mean less renovation work next spring.
+This feed will strengthen your lawn for winter and this way it starts spring strongly and this will mean less renovation work in the spring spring.

 Most Autumn lawn feeds include a moss killer too, saving time and effort.

 Once the temperatures have dropped in Autumn lawn weed killers won’t work.
 So leave this until next year.

 Scarifying is the act of scraping the dead moss and dead grass out of your lawn.
 This improves aeration and drainage which help contribute to a better lawn.
 Modern electric lawn scarifiers are worth the small investment as they save a lot of effort.
 After you scarify you will be horrified at how bad your lawn looks.
 Don’t worry it soon improves and may also reveal where the bare patches are.
 These should be re-sown s soon as possible.